-Juvenile Justice System
+Juvenile Justice System (3 credits)

-A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
+A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
 (3 lecture hours per week).